In Christmas baking, you often have egg whites leftover from another recipe.

 The baking time is between 20-25 minutes, depending on your oven.
 In any case, please keep them in the range until they turn a light brown color.

 As always, I recommend lining the cookie jar with greaseproof paper before you put the cookies in.
-The greaseproof paper helps a lot that the cookies won't stick anywhere in the cookie jar.
+The greaseproof paper helps a lot so that the cookies won't stick anywhere in the cookie jar.

 The easiest way to vary these cookies is to make them with different kinds of groundnuts.
 Grated almonds, pecans, and even peanuts are particularly suitable here, as also coconut.
 If you want to try the grated coconut version, try my coconut kisses (meringue)cookie recipe.